sjdobesh/pngz/readme.md

 all functions that return type `int` are returning an exit code (0 on success, 1 on failure), and set `errno` for specific failures that can be checked with `perror()`. errors also generate prints to `stderr`.

 ### allocate & free
-allocating can be manually done to create pixel buffers from sctach, however `pngz_load()` handles its own allocation.
+allocating can be manually done to create pixel buffers from scratch, however `pngz_load()` handles its own allocation.
 ```c
 pixel** pngz_alloc_pixels(unsigned rows, unsigned cols);
 unsigned char** pngz_alloc_bytes(unsigned rows, unsigned cols);